solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ((1000, 2), (1000,))
 ```

-At this stage, we want to know the size of undersampled data.
+We want to know the size of undersampled data:

 ```
 X_resampled.shape, y_resampled.shape
 ```

 The below output indicates that after applying random undersampling to the original dataset, the
 undersampled dataset has 34 observations, ensuring a 50:50 balancing ratio as we expected.

-We
-originally had 17 observations from the minority class.
+We originally had 17 observations from the minority class.
 We, therefore, obtained a dataset
 containing only 17 observations of the majority class.

 ```